Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Clerkship rotation failure (Students must having a passing grade on both their rotation and their subject COMAT exam in order to pass a rotation)

-The failures described above accrue cumulatively over a student’s academic career at KHSC-KansasCOM.
+The failures described above accrue cumulatively over a student’s academic career at KHSU-KansasCOM.
 If the student has an academic failure(s) from a previous year, then the failures accrue in a cumulative manner.
 For example, if a student has failed one course in OMS I and fails another in OMS II, the failure is considered the student’s second failure.

 For academic related failures and reviews, the Student Performance Committee (SPC) process is listed below.
 Please note that course failures affect Satisfactory Academic Progress (SAP).
 Please review the SAP policy in the Financial Aid section of the Student Handbook and Academic Catalog.